oakgary/RedScrap/README.md

 	"time": "hour, day, week, month, year or all", "items_per_page": "between 1 and 100",
 	"amount_of_pages": "basically a multiplicator for items_per_page",
         "subreddits": "array of subreddits (e.g. ["funny","videos","gifs"]"
 }
 ```
 * serverless.yml

 ```
-schedule indicates the time (in utc) of excecution in cron format; current setup is daily at 6pm utc) raise the timeout if you plan to post more than 75 urls with each excecution
+schedule indicates the time (in utc) of execution in cron format; current setup is daily at 6pm utc raise the timeout if you plan to post more than 75 urls with each execution
 ```

 ### Deployment